pureprofile/pureprofile-sdk-ios/README.md

 ### Manual Integration

-[Download the Pureprofile SDK](https://devtools.pureprofile.com/surveys/ios/latest/PureprofileSDK.zip), extract the zip and follow the instructions below to manually integrate the SDK to your Xcode project.
+[Download](https://devtools.pureprofile.com/surveys/ios/latest/PureprofileSDK.zip) the latest Pureprofile SDK, extract the zip and follow the instructions below to manually integrate the SDK to your Xcode project.

 1) Add Purerpofile SDK as an Embedded Binary